Constant-speed, Constant-volume Pump and MotorComponent

 Measurement Strategy

 The measurement strategy for a CSCV pump and motor is to do a one-time measurement of the power draw and long-term measurements of the operational schedule of the motor.
 The approach assumes that the power draw stays constant throughout the measurement period.
 Because the motor runs at constant-speed and is under a constant load, it is either operating at full power (when on) or it is drawing no power (when off).
 A motor on/off data logger is used to record the operating schedule.
 The true RMS power is measured at the main feed to the constant-speed motor.
-Measurement points are generically represented in Figure 2.
+Measurement locations are generically represented in Figure 1.

 Measurement Equipment